PatWalters/metk/README.md

 [TDT](http://www.teach-discover-treat.org/) and [D3R](https://drugdesigndata.org/)
 projects.
 I'm releasing this project as a way for the community to collaborate a and (hopefully) agree on best practices for model evaluation.
-Most of the initial release is oriented gittoward the evaluation of free energy calculations.
+Most of the initial release is oriented toward the evaluation of free energy calculations.

 This is just a start and I plan to add a lot more.
 Currently, there are routines to calculate